Client Case Testimonials

 Rated 4.6 out of 5 stars based on 73 customer reviews

-The terms “assault” and “battery” are often linked together, but, in this state, they are treated as separate crimes.
+The terms “assault” and “battery” often are linked together, but, in this state, they are treated as separate crimes.
 Assault refers to the threats of physical harm one individual makes towards another, while battery is the actions that result in bodily injury.

 What many people don’t realize is that assault is considered an intentional tort, which allows victims to sue in civil court.
 This means that a conviction may result in criminal charges as well as civil charges.
 In a civil suit, the plaintiff files for monetary compensation for damages resulting from the assault.
-A Fort Bend assault attorney can help you fight the criminal charges, and a successful defense potentially reduces the likelihood of a civil suit.
+A Fort Bend County assault attorney can help you fight the criminal charges, and a successful defense potentially reduces the likelihood of a civil suit.

 In this state, there are three different definitions used to determine assault in court.